Final Openings 2025:

 Mountain Backpack

 During the last week of the archery season, we operate a backpack mountain hunt along the border of the world famous Banff National Park.
 You will meet your guide in Calgary, Alberta, and travel by truck to the staging area about 2 hours away.
 From the staging area, we go on ATVs to spike camps strategically placed along a trail system.
 From these camps you will be hiking out between 1 and 6 miles, stopping to call bulls periodically.
 This hunt is physically demanding, and you should be prepared to hike 4-8 miles per day, as well as help pack out your moose 1 to 3 miles.
-Mule deer can be taken with a rifle or bow on this hunt.
+Mule deer can be taken with a rifle or bow on this hunt, and Bighorn roam the hillsides above.

 As the sun sets, long shadows provide a reprieve from day time heat.
 This encourages bulls into mountain meadows from their daytime hide outs tucked deep into thick forests.